incountry/sdk-nodejs/README.md

 ```

 ### Downloading attachment
-`getAttachmentFile` method allows you to download attachment contents.
+The `getAttachmentFile` method allows you to download attachment contents.
 It returns readable stream.

 ```typescript